Railway electrification in Great Britain: Post-war and Nationalisation

-Electrification in the Privatisation era
+Electrification following Privatisation

 Progress on electrification languished again after the successful delivery of the East Coast scheme pending the imminent privatisation of British Rail under the Railways Act 1993.
 The new privatised structure decentralised the operation of infrastructure, services, rolling stock and rolling stock procurement amongst different organisations.
 This meant that the financial case for new electrification was harder to make since no single organisation could benefit from the whole-system efficiencies of electric traction.
 This led to a large procurement of diesel rolling stock in this era. most notably the Turbostar and Voyager/Super Voyager fleets.
-The only notable electrification works that were finished under Railtrack were of some suburban routes out of Leeds on the Airedale and Wharfdale lines in 1995, and the route from London Paddington to Heathrow Airport for the Heathrow Express service in 1998.
-The Airedale and Wharfdale project was almost entirely developed and funded under British Rail in collaboration with the West Yorkshire Passenger Transport Executive in the last years of nationalisation, while the Heathrow Express scheme was largely funded by the British Airports Authority.
+The only notable electrification in this era were works started by British Rail and finished under Railtrack were of some suburban routes out of Leeds on the Airedale and Wharfdale lines in 1995, and the route from London Paddington to Heathrow Airport for the Heathrow Express service in 1998.
+Both these schemes were almost entirely developed by Regional Railways and Network SouthEast respectively.
+For the lines around Leeds this was in collaboration with the West Yorkshire Passenger Transport Executive, while the Heathrow Express scheme was largely funded by the British Airports Authority.

 Railtrack did, however, begin a major upgrade scheme to the West Coast Main Line that involved implementing the 2x 25 kV Autotransformer (AT) system to a UK railway for the first time, initially installed and tested on the Northampton Loop.
 The power supply upgrade intended to implement the AT system across all major branches of the West Coast Main Line but this was progressively delayed and descoped and remains unfinished even by the mid-2020s.

 Railtrack was involved in the delivery of the Channel Tunnel Rail Link (CTRL; also known as HS1) — establishing the first new mainline in the country in over 80 years — but progressively withdrew funding and operational capability as the organisation faced its own financial difficulties and public controversy in the early 2000s.
-This meant that the line was almost totally funded by private investment and remains owned by a consortium of international investment firms on lease directly from the British Government unlike any other part of the British railway network.
-Both sections of CTRL were delivered in 2003 and 2007 after the renationalisation of Railtrack into a new body (Network Rail) in 2002 who have maintained and operated the infrastructure ever since.
+This meant that the line was developed totally by the private sector consortium London and Continental Railways who contracted construction and engineering to another consortium Rail Link Engineering initially for the southern section but then the whole line as Railtrack backed out.
+The southern and northern sections of CTRL were delivered in 2003 and 2007 after the renationalisation of Railtrack into a new body (Network Rail) in 2002 who have maintained and operated the infrastructure ever since.
 The CTRL is also fitted with the 2x 25 kV Autotransformer system as is common on high-speed lines internationally.

+The only electrification started (though not finished) under Railtrack auspices were of a WCML diversionary route between Crewe and Kidsgrove in 2003 (associated with the wider WCML Route Modernisation) and the branch to Larkhall in Glasgow (2005).
+These projects totalled 11.5 route miles.